Buteo: Diet

 All Buteo species are to some extent opportunistic when it comes to hunting, and prey on almost any type of small animal as it becomes available to them.
 However, most have a strong preference for small mammals, mostly rodents.
 Rodents of almost every family in the world are somewhere preyed upon by Buteo species.
 Since many rodents are primarily nocturnal, most buteos mainly hunt rodents that may be partially active during the day, which can include squirrels and chipmunks, voles, and gerbils.
 More nocturnal varieties are hunted opportunistically and may be caught in the first or last few hours of light.
 Other smallish mammals, such as shrews, moles, pikas, bats, and weasels, tend to be minor secondary prey, although can locally be significant for individual species.
 Larger mammals, such as rabbits, hares, and marmots, including even adult specimens weighing as much as 2 to 3 kg, may be hunted by the heaviest and strongest species, such as ferruginous, red-tailed and white-tailed hawks.
 Birds are taken occasionally, as well.
 Small to mid-sized birds, i.e. passerines, woodpeckers, waterfowl, pigeons, and gamebirds, are most often taken.
 However, since the adults of most smaller birds can successfully outmaneuver and evade buteos in flight, much avian prey is taken in the nestling or fledgling stages or adult birds if they are previously injured.
 An exception is the short-tailed hawk, which is a relatively small and agile species and is locally a small bird-hunting specialist.
 The Hawaiian hawk, which evolved on an isolated group of islands with no terrestrial mammals, was also initially a bird specialist, although today it preys mainly on introduced rodents.
 Other prey may include snakes, lizards, frogs, salamanders, fish, and even various invertebrates, especially beetles.
-In several Buteo species found in more tropical regions, such as the roadside hawk or grey-lined hawk, reptiles and amphibians may come to locally dominate the diet.
+In several Buteo species found in more tropical regions, such as the grey-lined hawk, reptiles and amphibians may come to locally dominate the diet.
 Swainson's hawk, despite its somewhat large size, is something of exceptional insect-feeding specialist and may rely almost fully on crickets and dragonflies when wintering in southern South America.
 Carrion is eaten occasionally by most species, but is almost always secondary to live prey.
 The importance of carrion in the Old World "buzzard" species is relatively higher since these often seem slower and less active predators than their equivalents in the Americas.
 Most Buteo species seem to prefer to ambush prey by pouncing down to the ground directly from a perch.
 In a secondary approach, many spot prey from a great distance while soaring and circle down to the ground to snatch it.